ryu10/usbkbdshield_vt100/README.md

 ## About

-USB Keyboard Shield for VT100 connects a standard USB keyboard to a VT100 terminal.
+USB Keyboard Shield for VT100 connects a standard USB keyboard to Digital's VT100 terminal.

 Features: